 While Auernheimer was gaining infamy as an internet troll in the late 2000s, he was producing online quasi-religious racist and antisemitic podcasts calling himself the “iProphet,” under the auspices of his own “Last Church of Christ,” which he registered as a business in West Hollywood in 2009.
 Among his iProphet rants: “America is a fag nation!
 Jews are violent preobrate [sic] rebels against God’s will!
 Thank God for IEDs!
 Israel’s doom is coming.
 God’s promises are sure!
 God bless Fred Phelps.
 God bless Shirley Phelps-Roper.
 God bless the Westboro Baptist Church!”

-Auernheimer’s iProphet antisemitism led to his being questioned by the FBI and local police in 2009 after threatening phone calls were made to a Jewish synagogue in Portland, Oregon.
-Another man with apparently no connection to Auernheimer was arrested for the threats, but a Jewish newspaper printed the year, model, and license plate number of Auernheimer’s vehicle with a warning to readers that “if Auernheimer is seen near any Jewish facility, authorities should be notified immediately by calling 911.”
-Auernheimer was livid, and continues to refer to the article as “when they tried to frame me for terrorism and used it as an excuse to dox me.”
+Auernheimer’s was questioned about his iProphet antisemitism by law enforcement in 2009 after threatening phone calls were made to a Jewish synagogue in Portland, Oregon.
+Another man with no apparent connection to Auernheimer was arrested for the threats, but prior to the arrest, a security awareness alert sent out by the Jewish Federation of Greater Portland printed the year, model and license plate number of Auernheimer’s vehicle with a warning to readers that “if Auernheimer is seen near any Jewish facility, authorities should be notified immediately by calling 911.”
+Auernheimer was livid, and continues to refer to the incident as “when they tried to frame me for terrorism and used it as an excuse to dox me.”

-One of Auernheimer’s first internet stunts to bring media attention, which also illustrated his far-right belief system occurred in 2009, when he exploited a reporting mechanism on Amazon to flag inappropriate content.
+One of Auernheimer’s first online attempts to attract media attention occurred in 2009 when he exploited a reporting mechanism on Amazon to flag inappropriate content.
 His target was LGBT literature — “The hypocracy [sic] of the gay community disgusted me,” he wrote in a post about the hack.
 “So I decided to get them back, and cause a few hundred thousand queers some outrage.”

 Over a weekend in April, a script of code Auernheimer wrote caused hundreds of LGBT books to be flagged as “adult” material and excluded from Amazon’s best-seller lists, resulting in the online retailer being accused of corporate homophobia until Auernheimer took credit on his LiveJournal blog.